OpenMobileAlliance/githubpages-doc-guidelines/content/en/menus.md

 The website `logo` can be found in [oma_github_pages / static / images / logo1.png](https://github.com/OpenMobileAlliance/oma_github_pages/blob/main/static/images/logo1.jpg), and the file that contains the `menus` & `submenus` in [oma_github_pages / content / menus.md](https://raw.githubusercontent.com/OpenMobileAlliance/oma_github_pages/main/content/menus.md)

-This is the code for the webisite menus:
+This is the code for the website menus:

 ```yml [oma_github_pages / content / menus.md]
 --- # start of front-matter